 Castlegar is planning to begin curbside collection of organic waste to City residents in 2023.
 This service change will be communicate to residents via the City of Castlegar.
 Stay tuned.

 The City of Nelson has committed to providing organic waste diversion solutions to residents, but curbside or other collection services are still being developed.
 City of Nelson residents can expect to receive an in-home appliance that will dehydrate and grind food waste into a material that can be composted in the RDCK facilities or in backyard composters.
 Visit Nelson.ca/organics for more details.

-Schedule I and H of Bylaw No. 2803, 2021 outline the accepted and prohibited material list.
-We have provided additional context on what can and cannot be accepted below:
+Organic waste disposal is governed by the Resource Recovery Facilities Regulatory Bylaw.
+Schedule I and H of the Bylaw outline the accepted and prohibited material list.
+Below is additional context on what can and cannot be accepted.

 - fruits and vegetables (without stickers)

 - meat, fish, shellfish, poultry and small bones